 The clinical term for a reaction to a product on the skin is contact dermatitis, and it will normally clear up shortly after stopping the offending product.

-To help avoid rash situations in the future, especially if you have especially sensitive skin, is to spot test all products before adding them into your routine.
+To help avoid rash situations in the future, especially if you have especially sensitive skin, test all products before adding them to your routine.

 Signs you are on the right track with your skincare routine